Exclusive: Alibaba postpones up to $15 billion Hong Kong listing amid protests - sources

 The decision was made on the lack of financial and political stability in Hong Kong amid more than 11 weeks of pro-democracy demonstrations which have become increasingly violent and plunged the city into turmoil, the people added.

 Tear gas has been used frequently by police while more than 700 people have been arrested, followed by an unprecedented airport shutdown last week.
-Hong Kong's stock market .HSI also fell to seven-month lows last week.
+Hong Kong’s stock market also fell to seven-month lows last week.

 While no new timetable has been formally set, Alibaba could launch the Hong Kong deal as early as in October, seeking to raise $10-$15 billion, when political tensions ease and market conditions become favorable again, said the other source.